-Harmony uses sRGB colour space for Toon Boom drawings-see Setting the Working Colour Space for a Scene on page 418).
-If a customized config.ocio file does not contain colour space definition named sRGB, a colour space of default view displayed in config.ocio file is used.
+Harmony uses sRGB colour space for Toon Boom drawings-see Setting the Working Colour Space for a Scene on page 433).
+If a customized config.ocio file does not contain colour space definition named sRGB, a colour space corresponding to the default view of the default display in config.ocio file is used.
 You might notice that, along with the OpenColorIO configuration files, there is a directory containing ICC colour profiles.
-The ICC colour profiles are only used to tag exported images when supported and movies when using QuickTime Movie (\.mov) format on macOS, and are not required for any other part of the colour management in Harmony.
+The ICC colour profiles are only used to tag exported images when supported and movies when using QuickTime Movie (.mov) format on macOS, and are not required for any other part of the colour management in Harmony.